xrenaa/Music-Dance-Video-Synthesis/README.md

 The demo video is shown at: https://youtu.be/E8tgBFE6pEA

-code and data will come soon.
+This repo is under construction and the code and data will come soon.

 ### Some Demo:
 ![](demo_0.gif)![](demo_1.gif)